Mt. Shasta system resiliency

 Truck Village Drive | one segment | Q2 2025

-• Replacement of about four miles of bare conductor with tree wire on the north side of Mt.
+• Crews are replacing about four miles of bare conductor with tree wire on the north side of Mt.
 Shasta.

 • This requires replacement of existing transmission structures underneath existing transmission wires.